wlandau/workflowHelper/example/README.md

 )
 ```

 The `..DATASET..` wildcard stands for the current dataset being analyzed, which will be an object returned by `poisson_dataset` or `normal_dataset`.
+For 3 replicates per dataset of each kind of analysis, assign `analyses = reps(analyses, 3)`.
+The `reps` function works on any character vector of commands.

 When I list the methods of summarizing analyses, there is an additional `..ANALYSIS..` wildcard that similary stands for the appropriate object returned by `lm_analysis` or `glm_analysis`.

 ```{r}
 summaries = commands(